r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 {% include ft-image-defect-detection/defect_image_difference.html %}

-An alternative approach to get to the same result is to invert the masking and keep only the non-peak areas of the frequency magnitude map
+An alternative approach to get to the same result is to invert the masking and keep only the non-peak areas of the frequencies

 ```python
 # invert mask